 - We learn that help is always available.

-Each student is given a mentor to guide and encourage his spiritual maturation during the program.
+Each student is given a mentor (chosen by the School, and not by the student) to guide and encourage his spiritual maturation during the program.
 The mutually beneficial healing relationship between mentor and student serves as a model for all relationships.
 Our mentors and teachers are dedicated to healing our minds, believing in the students we teach, and learning true forgiveness from the Holy Spirit.
 We are certain of the outcome of peace through our willing practice of forgiveness in all relationships.